smileart/pwsqr/README.md

 When `pwsqr` works online it tries to use [onetimesecret.com](https://onetimesecret.com) service to store your password privately behind the QR code with a short URL.

-To use this feature, run pwsqr with `pwsqr init` command first and setup your email address and API key in the newly generated config file in your `$HOME` directory: `~/.pwsqr`
+To use this feature, run pwsqr with `pwsqr --init` command first and setup your email address and API key in the newly generated config file in your `$HOME` directory: `~/.pwsqr`

+If you want to generate config file from scratch delete the old one before running `pwsqr --init`

 ```
 $ pwsqr --help